by James Williams

 Water pumps don't require much maintenance compared to battery pumps.
 You have to regularly replace the battery after a certain time.

-If the pressure stays constant, a water-powered pump can draw about 4 gallons of underground water to be able to get it through the system.
-Battery backup sump pump can pump up to 2,000 gallons of water per hour.
+If the pressure stays constant, a water powered sump pump can draw about 4 gallons of underground water to be able to get it through the system.
+Sump pump battery backup can pump up to 2,000 gallons of water per hour.

 Also, if you notice snowmelt infiltrating the basement, the suggestion would be the same.
 And, if your building codes require you to install a backup system, you must get one.

-Battery backup of these sump pumps depends on the brand, model, and capacity.
+Battery backup pumps depends on the brand, model, and capacity.
 Most of these units last long enough to get the battery fully charged before another power outage strikes.
 More or less, batteries last 12 to 24 hours, depending on the amount of pumped water.

 But if a power failure occurs too frequently, you may struggle to get enough charge to last between outages.
 Using a high voltage charger can help you to charge the battery at a faster rate.